vpavlenko/web-2024-template/README.md

 Make funky styling.
 ```

-Try writing in your mother tongue - it may work out, idk.
+You can write your mother tounge (Georgian, Ukrainian etc.) - it'll understand

 Hit Enter, then once it's done - hit Acccept All and reload your live demo in the browser.